A2TC-YT/Destiny-Damage-Tracker/README.md

 The functionality of Destiny Damage Tracker is pretty straightforward.
 It counts the pixels in the boss's health bar on the screen and uses this data to calculate the statistics that are presented to you.

+## ⚠️ Limitations ⚠️

+- If you have an older CPU or have many things running in the background the program may not be very consistent and can cause the health percent to flicker between 0 and 100 which will mess up the DPS calculations.
+- Shadowplay recordings are flickery with the overlay.
+Using the separate window to display info allows for normal shadowplay behavior.

 ## 🎥 In Game Demo 🎥

 Check out a short video of DDT in use here: https://www.youtube.com/watch?v=Gz7eIRE7WYw